Financial-Times/origami/components/o3-tooltip/README.md

 ## Markup

-We provide custom elements `<o3-tooltip-onboarding>` and `<o3-tooltip-toggle>` to be used in your markup but we also equivalent provide [JSX components](#jsx) to be used in React.
+We provide custom elements `<o3-tooltip-onboarding>` and `<o3-tooltip-toggle>`.
+React users may include these using our [JSX template](#jsx).

-`<o3-tooltip-onboarding>` is used to display a tooltip on a HTML target element that can have `aria-describedby` attribute.
+`<o3-tooltip-onboarding>` is used to display a tooltip on a HTML target element that can have an `aria-describedby` attribute.
 It is used to provide additional information about the target element and is shown immediately once the page is loaded.
 It can be only closed by clicking the close button.

-`o3-tooltip-toggle` does not have a close button and is used with info icon.
-It can be triggered by clicking on the info icon and will be removed from the DOM if user clicks outside of the tooltip, press ESC or click the info icon again.
+`o3-tooltip-toggle` does not have a close button and is used with an information icon.
+It can be triggered by clicking on the information icon and will be removed from the DOM if the user clicks outside of the tooltip, presses ESC, or clicks the info icon again.

-Bellow is a markup examples of how to use `<o3-tooltip-onboarding>` and `<o3-tooltip-toggle>` custom elements:
+Below are examples of how to use `<o3-tooltip-onboarding>` and `<o3-tooltip-toggle>` custom elements:

 ```html
 <!-- <o3-tooltip-onboarding> -->